YunoHost/doc/packaging_apps.md

 * If your application is *not* free software, then in the future, a non-official list might be created to handle them but is non-existent yet.

-- Subscribe to the [Apps mailing list](https://list.yunohost.org/cgi-bin/mailman/listinfo/apps) to be informed about packaging evolution.

 ### Officalization of an application

 **!!
 This section is obsolete as of 08/03/19** - The project's organization regarging this point is to be changed.